nasa/Common-Metadata-Repository/README.md

 ## Checking Dependencies, Static Analysis, and Tests

-There are several `lein` plugins that have been added to CMR for performing various tasks either at individual subproject levels, or at the top-level for all subprojects.
+There are several `lein` plugins that have been added to CMR for performing various tasks either at individual subproject levels or at the top-level for all subprojects.

 #### Dependency Versions